 - Heat the cream and sugar on the stovetop until just simmering around the edges.

-- Let the ganache sit for a few minutes until it starts to slightly thicken.
-Gently pour the ganache on top of the pastry cream and shimmy the pie to send the ganache out to the edges of the pastry.
+- Gently pour the ganache on top of the pastry cream and shimmy the pie to send the ganache out to the edges of the pastry.

 - Whisk together the powdered sugar and cream.
 Transfer to a piping bag and pipe horizontal lines across the ganache.